brianium/how-do-i/README.md

 ## Motivation

 I wanted an excuse to apply some functional programming using ES6 features.
-Wanted to keep things to native APIs with the exception of lodash.
-It also sounded like a lot of fun to ask a browser "how do I bake cookies?", and potentially get something useful out of that.
+Wanted to keep things to native APIs with the exception of lodash and cookies-js.
+It also sounded like a lot of fun to ask a browser "how do I bake cookies?", and get something useful out of that endeavor.